 Also read: Is it worth investing in IPOs?

-B) In case the RII applications are greater than the maximum RII allottees (big over-subscription), then allotted bid lot shall be determined on the basis of draw of lot i.e lottery.
+B) In case the RII applications are greater than the maximum RII allottees (big over-subscription), then the allotted bid lot shall be determined on the basis of the draw of the lot i.e lottery.

-Overall, in case of oversubscription, the allotment totally depends on your luck.
+Overall, in the case of oversubscription, the allotment totally depends on your luck.